Two Bowls for the Price of One

 Tibet – July 2006

 I am not a very good haggler.
 My general approach is quite simple: After asking for the price, if it is good, I buy; if it’s too high, I walk away.
-This often leads to the seller haggling on my behalf until the price drops low enough for me to buy.
+This often leads the seller to haggle on my behalf until the price drops low enough for me to accept.
 It’s not sophisticated, but it has served me well.
-Though I do need to be able to walk away for this method to work.
+However, I do need to be able to walk away for this method to work.

-Lhasa’s Barkhor is a public square and area of narrow streets located around Jokhang Temple.
-I’ve got an hour to kill before attending a chanting ceremony in the temple, so I wander about the stalls that line the narrow streets.
+Barkhor Square is a historic area of narrow streets and a public square with markets, located around Jokhang Temple.
+I’ve got an hour to spare before attending a chanting ceremony in the temple, so I wander about the stalls that line the narrow streets.
 In my wandering, I make a wrong turn in search of something cold to drink and end up down a very aggressive lane.
 I notice a man sitting in the middle of the road and, as I approach, he greets me and reaches out his hand.
 I greet him in return and shake his hand.
-Without letting go of my hand, I am led to his stall where he wants to know what I’d like to buy.
+Without letting go of my hand, I am led to his stall, where he wants to know what I’d like to buy.

-Seeing I am looking about for an exit, his grip tightens while another vendor comes up and holds my opposite shoulder.
-I’ve never been held in place while shopping before and figure I’m going to need to buy something to get out of this situation.
-I notice a singing bowl that I quite like and ask how much.
+Seeing that I am looking about for an exit, his grip tightens while another vendor comes up and holds my opposite shoulder.
+I’ve never been held in place while shopping before, and I figure I’m going to need to buy something to get out of this situation.
+I notice a singing bowl I quite like and ask how much it costs.
 The price is too high, but I can’t walk away, so I start to haggle.
-As the price begins to drop, another bowl is added and we’re back to the price we started at.
+As the price begins to drop, another bowl is added, and we’re back to the price we started with.

-Sometime during our prolonged negotiations, another vendor has come and is now holding on to my elbow.
-As I start to get the price for the two bowls down, a mantra bracelet is added and we’re back to the original price.
-Starting to see the futility of my predicament, I accept this price as the original vendor has a lot more bowls and bracelets that could be used get back to that price.
-I advise him that I need to be let go in order to pay and all three relent.
-I am finally free and make my purchase.
+Sometime during our prolonged negotiations, a third vendor arrived and is now holding my elbow.
+As I start to get the price for the two bowls down, a mantra bracelet is added, and we’re back to the original price.
+Starting to see the futility of my predicament, I accept this price, as the original vendor has many more bowls and bracelets that could be added if I continue to haggle.
+I advise him that I need to be freed to pay, and all three relent.
+I make my purchase and am finally free.

 I still have the first singing bowl and bracelet.
 The second bowl was donated to a Buddhist nun I knew at the time for her meditation center, which I had helped her move into.
 I also added a new tenet to my haggling method: No shaking hands.